Current Court Reporters

 - Practice writing from captioning or CART assignments, testing yourself often to see the improvement in your translation.
 CRAH has various programs, and you may begin with less difficult programs and work up to the more difficult national news and home shopping programs.
 The CART assignments are varied from professors’ lectures to corporate meetings and various other assignments.

-- Learn the “academics” about your career choice, i.e., what kind of hardware and software you require, what kind of employment is available, how to obtain employment, how to network, all the frequently asked questions you would like to have answered.
+- Learn the “academics” relative to your career choice, i.e., what kind of hardware and software you require, what kind of employment is available, how to obtain employment, how to network, all the frequently asked questions you would like to have answered.
 I consulted with some of the most renowned captioners and CART Providers in the country to answer these kinds of questions.